tmgthb/Autonomous-Agents/README.md

 [From Anger to Joy: How Nationality Personas Shape Emotion Attribution in Large Language Models](https://arxiv.org/abs/2506.02431)

-- Experimental Framework: introduces, with Large Language Models (Process text), Persona Assignment (Configure identity), Prompting Templates (Structure input), Emotional Scenarios (Provide stimuli), Response Handling (Filter output), and Analysis Module (Evaluate results), a method to investigate how nationality-specific personas influence emotion attribution in large language models.
+- Experimental Framework: introduces, with LLMs (Process text), Persona Assignment (Configure identity), Prompting Templates (Structure input), Emotional Scenarios (Provide stimuli), Response Handling (Filter output), and Analysis Module (Evaluate results), a method to investigate how nationality-specific personas influence emotion attribution in LLMs.
 - The framework utilizes multiple LLMs, nationality and gender personas, and emotional scenarios from the ISEAR dataset to analyze attribution patterns and compare them to human responses.
 - The analysis module performs both qualitative and quantitative evaluations to identify regional and gender-based biases and assess alignment with cultural norms.